 EDU 403 Adolescent/Young Adult Special Methods: Social Studies (2)

-All of the previously listed professional education courses, plus the completion of at least 80 percent of the licensure area course work, are prerequisites for clinical practice:
+All of the previously listed professional education courses, plus the completion of all licensure area course work, are prerequisites for student teaching: